zonender/webpack-react-starter-v1/README.md

 document.body.appendChild(image);
 ======

-5) now we have to install the css-loaders to teach webpack how to process and read css files and the style-loader so that webpack is able to inject them into the html files:
+5) now we have to install the css-loaders to teach webpack how to process and read css files and the style-loader so that webpack is able to inject them into the html files inside the head tag:

 ======
 npm install --save-dev css-loader style-loader